Scotland’s councils to get extra £120m in funding, Forbes announces

 Scotland’s 32 local authorities will be given an extra £120 million next year, Finance Secretary Kate Forbes has said.

-The increase, which can be provided as a result of an increase to the current year’s Budget stemming from UK Government spending, equates to a 4% rise in council tax, according to Ms Forbes, and will be carried forward into the 2022-23 spending plans.
+The increase, which can be provided as a result of a rise to the current year’s budget stemming from UK Government spending, equates to a 4% rise in council tax for local authorities, according to Ms Forbes, and will be carried forward into the 2022-23 spending plans.

-As a result of the funding, the Finance Secretary said there would be no need for “inflation-busting” council tax rises.
+As a result of the funding, the Finance Secretary said there will be no need for “inflation-busting” council tax rises.

 “We have heard them and listened and we are going to go further.